wellwelwel/lru.min/README.md

 LRU.available;
 ```

+### Iterating the cache

 #### Get all keys

-Iterates over all keys in the cache, from least recent to most recent.
+Iterates over all keys in the cache, from most recent to least recent.

 ```ts
 const keys = [...LRU.keys()];